Specially Designated Terrorist

 Executive Order 12947, issued by President Bill Clinton on January 23, 1995, prohibits financial transactions with SDTs.
 Twelve organizations and 18 people were identified in the Order as threatening disruption of the Middle East peace process.
-The U.S. Secretary of the Treasury and the U.S. Attorney General were given the power to add other organizations and people to the list.
+The U.S. secretary of the treasury and the U.S. attorney general were given the power to add other organizations and people to the list.
 On August 20, 1998, President Clinton expanded the list by Executive Order 13099.

 The U.S. government began to impose economic sanctions against international terrorists in 1995.
 On January 25, 1995, Hamas and Hezbollah were listed as SDTs.
-Mousa Mohammed Abu Marzook was added in August 1995, Osama bin Laden was added in 1998, and on December 4, 2001 the Holy Land Foundation was also designated.
+Mousa Abu Marzook was added in August 1995, Osama bin Laden was added in 1998, and on December 4, 2001, the Holy Land Foundation was also designated.
 On February 28, 2006, Sami Al-Arian signed a plea agreement in which he agreed to plead guilty to one count of conspiracy to contribute services to or for the benefit of the Palestinian Islamic Jihad, a SDT organization, in violation of 18 U.S.C. § 371; he was sentenced to 57 months in prison.
 Ziyad al-Nakhalah, the leader of the Palestinian Islamic Jihad, was designated a SDT in January 2014.

 The SDT list appears in the Federal Register, which is updated regularly.